 In addition to lectures, historical outings and publications, the Society also supports local initiatives such as the formation of the agricultural exhibition at Ardress House, Craigavon Museum Services and the study of history in schools.
 Working closely with Craigavon Museum Services, we have for many years run an annual Schools Competition funded by the Atkinson Bequest.

 The Society has published its biennial journal, Review, since 1969.
 Earlier editions of Review are the source of most of the historical material in our web site but the original journals contain additional information and illustrations.
-The latest edition of Review, Vol.9 No.3, (pictured left) was launched in April 2011; to view a list of its contents click here.
-To view contents of Vol.9 No.2 published in 2009 click here.
-Review Vol.10 No.1 is ready for publication and should be available from 9 April 2013.
+The latest edition of Review, Vol.10 No.1, (pictured left) was launched April 2013; to view a list of contents of recent reviews click on links below:

 If you are interested in purchasing copies of Review (most are available for the last 10 years), The Parish of Seagoe, or Montiaghisms, a fascinating collection of Ulster dialect words, also published by Craigavon Historical Society, then please write to the Honorary Secretary for details.